MileHacker Logo

 All visitors need a passport valid valid for six months after their intended departure from Brazil.
 For eVisa applicants, a digital passport-style photo and a scanned copy of the passport's biographical page are typical requirements.

-Immigration officials upon arrival may ask for proof of onward or return travel and proof of enough money for your stay.
+Immigration officials upon arrival may ask for proof that you are leaving and documentation of enough money for your stay.
 Keep these official documents easily accessible and secure.
 Brazil does not levy general entry fees for tourists at its borders, beyond any applicable visa fee.

 Visa Details

 • Citizens of the United States, Canada, and Australia need an eVisa.
-Apply online via the official Brazilian eVisa portal.
+Submit an application online via the official Brazilian eVisa portal.

-• This process is digital and usually straightforward.
+• This process is digital and commonly straightforward.

 • Citizens of the Uk and EU member states (Schengen Area) do not need a visa for tourism stays up to 90 days.